munroe1786/art-locale-frontend/notes.md

     -thunk allows us to call dispatch
         from inside of action creator
     -which allows us twait            until fetch finishes before anything      is   dispatched to our reducer

+--a container should render other components and handle changes